Performance to price ratio. The higher, the better.

 |OpenGL||4.2||of 4.6 (GeForce GTX 1080 Mobile)|

-Non-gaming benchmark performance of GeForce GTX 670.
-Note that overall benchmark performance is measured in points in 0-100 range.
+Synthetic benchmark performance of GeForce GTX 670.
+The combined score is measured on a 0-100 point scale.

 This is probably the most ubiquitous benchmark, part of Passmark PerformanceTest suite.
 It gives the graphics card a thorough evaluation under various load, providing four separate benchmarks for Direct3D versions 9, 10, 11 and 12 (the last being done in 4K resolution if possible), and few more tests engaging DirectCompute capabilities.